 Coins are an essential primary source of evidence for all students of the ancient world, historians, archaeologists and literary scholars alike, but specialist teaching in numismatics is not always available in universities.
 This intensive two-week course in Greek Numismatics aims to provide such teaching, and offers essential research skills not only for those who want to build on their existing numismatic knowledge, but also for those who have never studied coins before but who want to learn about them and how to interpret them.

-The course is organised by Prof. Emeritus Keith Rutter (University of Edinburgh) and Dr Michael Loy (Assistant Director, BSA) and is structured to combine a chronological approach – students learn about coinage in the ancient Greek world from its beginnings around 600 BC to the Hellenistic period – with a detailed examination of numismatic methodology – for example, describing and cataloguing coins, the importance of die studies and the information that can be derived from them, hoards and site finds, weight standards and metrology, metallurgical analysis and databases.
+The most recent numismatics courses were organised by Prof. Emeritus Keith Rutter (University of Edinburgh) and Dr Michael Loy (Assistant Director, BSA), structured to combine a chronological approach – students learn about coinage in the ancient Greek world from its beginnings around 600 BC to the Hellenistic period – with a detailed examination of numismatic methodology – for example, describing and cataloguing coins, the importance of die studies and the information that can be derived from them, hoards and site finds, weight standards and metrology, metallurgical analysis and databases.

 Apart from talks and other activities at the BSA the course exploits the rich resources of museums, institutions and other collections in the Athens area; ‘hands on’ experience of coins and their identification and interpretation is an integral part of it.
 The course includes a visit to the sites of ancient silver mining at Lavrion, Attica.

 We hope to run another Numismatics course soon; please check back to this webpage for updates.
 Please see below an indicative itinerary from a previous Numismatics course.